Current as of May 2019 | Download print version (in PDF)

 An NGO may be dissolved if a court finds that its activities were wholly or partly pursued for the commission of a crime, or if the NGO is found guilty of a criminal act for which a natural person would be sentenced to more than twenty-five years in prison or life imprisonment (Act No. 61/2015 on the Penal Responsibility of Legal Entities).
 Such penalties are filed in the special Register of Penalties, which is publicly accessible.

-Associations: There are few rules governing the dissolution of associations (Law on Associations Section 12).
+Associations: There are few rules governing the dissolution of associations.
 In general, an association can include in its registered bylaws a provision specifying which entity will determine the distribution of assets remaining in the liquidation balance, whether to association members or any other persons, upon dissolution.
-In a court-ordered dissolution, the court would determine the distribution.
+The Ministry of Interior or a court may order the dissolution of an association if either body finds that the association’s activities violate the law, and the association does not remedy the violation despite being notified of it (Law on Associations Section 12).
+In a court-ordered dissolution, the court would determine the distribution of remaining assets.

 Foundations: The endowment of a dissolving foundation must be transferred to another foundation registered according to the Law on Foundations.
 Remaining assets of the liquidation balance can be transferred to another foundation or to the municipality where the foundation is located.
 If the municipality accepts the assets, it must use them for a public benefit purpose (Law on Foundations Sections 17 and 18).